IM-Deane/game-library/README.md

 TODO: Add link to a live demo

-**Current Version:** 0.1.18
+**Current Version:** 1.0.0

 ## Important Notice:

 Although I've made this application responsive, it is best used on a desktop computer or larger device (widths > 650px are ideal).

-## Expanded Version Description:
+## Description:

-This project began as a simple backend Express.js application.
-My goal was simply to practice building a RESTful API.
+_Overview:_ This project began as a simple backend Express.js application.
+My goal was to practice building a RESTful API.

-However, after completing the API I've decided to make the app more interesting.
+However, after completing the API, I've taken additional steps to enhance the app.

-The next version will feature a client side interface that allows users to manage a small game library.
+This new version features a client side interface that allows users to manage a small game library.

+_On Authorization & Authentication:_ To access the libary and CRUD functionality, the user must first sign in.
+Currently, the application simply stores the user credentials to an .env varirable.

+This is definitely not okay for a true production app as it's not aligned with industry best practices.

+However, as the main focus of the app is on CRUD operations, I'm ok with keeping the authentication and authorization relatively basic.

+_Features & Functionality:_ Once the user has successfully signed in, they will have full access to the game manager.

-The app will come populated with 10 games that will be rendered as a list.
-The user can add new games to the library as well edit and delete existing titles.
+The default app is pre-populated with 12 games, however, the user can add new ones to the library as well as edit and delete the existing titles.

-The expected outcome of this new version is a small but fully functional MERN application.
+_Outcome:_ The expected outcome of this new version is a small but fully functional MERN application.

 After it's completion, I will have hopefully solidified my understanding of this development stack.